hhuOS/hhuOS/src/application/head/README.md

 ```

 Supported options:
- * -c/--bytes COUNT: Output the first COUNT bytes of each file.
+ * -c, --bytes COUNT: Output the first COUNT bytes of each file.
- * -n/--lines COUNT: Output the first COUNT lines of each file (default is 10).
+ * -n, --lines COUNT: Output the first COUNT lines of each file (default is 10).
- * -h/--help: Show this help message and exit.
+ * -h, --help: Show this help message and exit.

 When no FILE is specified, read standard input.
 If no options are given, the first 10 lines of each file are printed.